rixiobarrios/emergency-compliment/readme.md

 1. Add the "meh" button functionality, so that when the user clicks on the button, they can get a new randomly generated compliment without having to refresh the entire page
 1. Allow a user to add to the list of compliments using a POST request.
 You can submit POST requests to the app using a form.
+1. Make this app a full-stack app by using MVC file structure and creating a mongo database to hold your compliments instead of just hardcoding the data